prodigy-han/prodigy-han/README.md

 💻 For confidential purposes, I will only upload extracurricular projects I've worked on other than academics.

-💬 Please ask me in details for what kind of assignments/projects I've done during my courses at school.
+💬 Please ask me in details for assignments/projects I've done during my courses at school and private repos.

 <br>
 <div align="center">